 The school has defined unexpected behaviors and clear procedures have been developed as to what behaviors are classroom-managed and what behaviors should be office-managed.
-A flowchart has been developed to detail the expectations [insert link to school's flowchart].
+A flowchart has been developed to detail the expectations.
 Referral forms have been developed and distributed to the staff.